Duty changes from 1 January

 About Vehicle Emissions Duty (VED)

-You'll need to pay Vehicle Emissions Duty (VED) when your vehicle is first registered in the Island.
-This includes vehicles already in the Island that have not yet been registered with 'J' plates.
+You need to pay VED when your vehicle is first registered on the Island.
+This includes vehicles already on the Island that have not yet been registered with 'J' plates.

 You may need to pay Goods and Services Tax (GST).
 If your vehicle is imported from outside the customs area of the EU, you'll need to pay the Common Customs Tariff (CCT).